forseti-security/forseti-security/_docs/_latest/develop/website.md

 #  {{ page.title }}

 The instructions below are aimed at developers using Linux, particularly Debian or Ubuntu.
-This pages shows you how to install and run the website server lcoally, so that you can test your documentation changes before merging.
+This page shows you how to install and run the website server locally, so that you can test your documentation changes before merging.

 ---